 - S03E10, “The Rickchurian Mortydate”

 Also, this month is of course Killtoberfest!
-Join Kyu as he attempts to watch and review 31 horror movies in 31 days.
+Join Kyu for a limited engagement of new and classic horror movies.
 It’s Killtoberfest 5: Five’ll Get You Dead.

 Catch of the Week: